aherrou/seasonal-color-analysis/Readme.md

 The project can be built by simply runnig `make`.

+## Usage

+**Warning:** this program assumes that the picture provided has been taken in neutral (natural) lighting, with uniform exposure all over the face and minimal reflexion on the iris of the eye.

+Two options are available: using a locally saved picture or taking a picture from the camera.

+To compute the color analysis of a picture taken from the webcam, just run `./face`.
+A webcam window will open, press Esc when the picture is satisfying.

+To use a file, run `./face -f <file>`.

 ## Roadmap

 - [x] Detect faces and segment them in skin, eyes, mouth